cloudevents/spec/discovery/spec.md

 The body of the request message MUST contain a Service with an `id` attribute matching the `{id}` in the path.

+If there is no existing Service with the given `id` then a new Service MUST be created with that `id`.

 The `epoch` attribute of the Service MAY be omitted.
 In such cases the discovery endpoint MUST assign a value that is greater than the existing `epoch` value for the Service.